Chapmania/oculus-quest-starter-kit/README.md

 1. Clone the repo
 2. Rename the Unity project folder
 3. Remove the .git file inside the root folder (the .git file is normally a hidden file)
+4. Install the Unity packages and configure the settings if they are not yet set up (the repo should already contain these settings)

+Optional steps:

-4. (Optional) Open the ProjectSettings.asset file (ProjectSettings/ProjectSettings.asset) in a text editor and change the productName variable, ideally to the same name as your project folder (you could also do this via Player Settings in the editor)
+1. Open the ProjectSettings.asset file (ProjectSettings/ProjectSettings.asset) in a text editor and change the productName variable, ideally to the same name as your project folder (you could also do this via Player Settings in the editor)
-5. (Optional) Reinitialize git
+2. Reinitialize git if desired
-6. Install the Unity packages and configure the settings if they are not yet set up (the repo should already contain these settings)

 ## Software